THUMMIMSKPANAH/FastApps/docs/QUICKSTART.md

-# Floydr Quick Start Guide
+# FastApps Quick Start Guide

 Get your first ChatGPT widget running in 5 minutes!

 ## 📁 What Gets Created

-When you run `floydr create greeting`, this structure is generated:
+When you run `fastapps create greeting`, this structure is generated:

 ```
 my-widgets/